Siteglide/documentation/developer-tools/building-for-marketplace/theme-module-example.md

 ### Correcting Your Files

-As we’ve been copying files from the Theme Demo Module, we’ll need to update the module name in some paths written in the files.
+As we’ve been copying files from the Theme Demo Module, we'll need to update the module name in some paths written in the files.
 Open up your IDE and bulk find/replace `module_76` with your `<module_name>`.

 ## Module Setup Files